Estádio José Alvalade: History

 The new stadium official opening was on 6 August 2003 when Sporting played and beat Manchester United 3–1.
-Luís Filipe scored the first-ever goal at the new Estádio José Alvalade in that friendly win against Manchester United playing alongside Sporting Portugal's teammate Cristiano Ronaldo, then aged 18, who made his last appearance for the Portuguese club on that same day.
+Luís Filipe scored the first-ever goal at the new Estádio José Alvalade in that friendly win against Manchester United, playing alongside Sporting's teammate Cristiano Ronaldo, then aged 18, who made his last appearance for the club on that same day.

 The stadium hosted five matches of UEFA Euro 2004, one of them being the semi-final between Portugal and the Netherlands, which Portugal won 2–1.
-In May 2005, the stadium was upgraded to 5-star stadium status by UEFA, the same month it hosted the 2005 UEFA Cup Final between Sporting and CSKA Moscow, which CSKA Moscow won 3–1.
+In May 2005, the stadium was upgraded to five-star stadium status by UEFA, the same month it hosted the 2005 UEFA Cup Final between Sporting and CSKA Moscow, which CSKA Moscow won 3–1.

 It hosted quarter-finals and semi-finals matches during the 2019–20 UEFA Champions League.

-On May 24, 2025 it hosted the 2025 UEFA Women's Champions League final.
+On May 24, 2025, it hosted the 2025 UEFA Women's Champions League final.

-The stadium is one of the potential venues for the 2030 FIFA World Cup which Portugal will co-host along with Morocco and Spain.
+The stadium is one of the potential venues for the 2030 FIFA World Cup, which Portugal will co-host along with Morocco and Spain.

 Renovation

 The stadium has been undergoing minor renovations since 2021.
-However, the major and most anticipated project, the removal of the moat, was completed in time for the start of the 2025/26 season in 2025, allowing for the addition of 2,000 additional seats.
+However, the major and most anticipated project, the removal of the moat, was completed in time for the start of the 2025–26 season in 2025, allowing for the addition of 2,000 additional seats.
 Other significant improvements included the removal of the original video screens, which will be replaced by new LED panels on the balconies dividing the stadium rings, freeing up additional seats and new Exclusive Access Lounges with access to a bar and diverse gourmet dining experiences.
-With the completed work, capacity increased to 52,095 seats.
+With the completed work, capacity increased to 52,707 seats.